 - Volunteers will provide you with a name badge (grants you access to festival events, discounts at local shops, and allows for the field guides to learn your name).
 Please wear your badge at all festival events.

-- Pick up the Festival program, bird check-list, and directions to events.
+- Pick up the festival program and merchandise, bird check-list, and directions to events.

-Festival Headquarters: Location for registration, carpool meetups, vendors, festival retail and educational workshops.
+Festival Headquarters: The Dance Palace Community and Cultural Center, or location for registration, carpool meetups, vendors, festival retail and educational workshops.

-Food and Beverages: The festival does not bring in any food vendors or provide sack lunches for participants.
-Participants should plan to bring sack lunches on field trips and bring bottled water to stay hydrated.
-There are grocery stores in Point Reyes Station, Inverness and Marshall (visit our local info page for listing of local dining resources).
-Important to note once you are within the Point Reyes National Seashore, there are not any stores.
+Food and Beverages: Participants should plan to bring water, snacks, or sack lunches on field trips.
+There are grocery stores in Point Reyes Station, Inverness and Marshall.
+Important to note once you pass Inverness headed out to the Seashore, there are no amenities.

 Pets: Sorry, no pets allowed on field trips or at festival headquarters.
 If you have brought a pet, you can board her or him at the Point Reyes Animal Hospital (415) 663-1533, just across the bridge at the south end of Point Reyes, or Murphy Ranch (415) 669-1059 (They will tell you how to get there).
 Do not leave your pet in your car.